FCS-analysis/PyCorrFit/README.md

 diffusional  species or total internal reflection (TIR-) FCS.
 For more information, visit the official homepage at http://fcstools.dyndns.org/pycorrfit.

 This repository contains the source scripts of PyCorrFit.
 The Python language enables the program to be run on many different platforms.
-If you do not want to install Python on your system, checkout http://fcstools.dyndns.org/pycorrfit for potentially pre-compiled binaries.
+If you do not want to install Python on your system, checkout http://fcstools.dyndns.org/pycorrfit or the [download section](https://github.com/paulmueller/PyCorrFit/downloads) for pre-compiled binaries.
 If you want to compile the sources for your own system using [PyInstaller](http://www.pyinstaller.org), take a look at [README_PyInstaller.mdm](https://github.com/paulmueller/PyCorrFit/blob/master/README_PyInstaller.md).

 To run PyCorrFit from source, download the contents of this repository, install the necessary modules (see below), and execute